any-tdf/stdf/docs/mds/components/toast/guide_en.md

+## Design Philosophy and Use Case Differences

+In STDF, Toast, Alert, Modal, and Dialog all provide user feedback, but they emphasize different interaction levels.

+- **Toast**: Lightweight, non-blocking, focused on short status feedback for quick actions.
+- **Alert**: Card-style notification emphasizing content readability, suitable for richer notices with title, icon, or actions.
+- **Modal**: Strong awareness with minimal interaction, often a single confirm or acknowledgment.
+- **Dialog**: Strong awareness with decision-making, usually primary/secondary actions for confirmations or risky flows.

 ## Display Position

 By default, the toast appears in the center of the screen.
 You can also set its position using the `position` prop.
 When position is set to `top` or `bottom`, you can use the `py` prop to set the distance from the top or bottom.